 These actions would instead require the consent of all copyright holders of the new, “mixed” Cafu edition, and all future editions that are ever to be released — a practical impossibility.

 Here is the single most pressing question that we assume occurs to most people now:

 |Wait a moment!
 You plan to earn money from an edition of Cafu that my (substantial) contribution has been integrated in??|

 When a patch is submitted at the issue tracker, it is integrated into the official Cafu source code, from where it is available under the GPL and the commercial licenses.
 Please consider why we still think that this is a win for you as well:

 In summary, the assignment of copyright is not only legally necessary; we also believe that it is fair, preserves your rights, and generally helps free software.

 If you disagree, please let us know what bothers you.
-We'll do our best to answer your questions and fix whatever is wrong.
-But please understand that if you disagree, you cannot use the issue tracker for submitting your patch, and that we thus cannot accept and integrate your contribution into the Cafu Engine.
+We hope that we can answer your questions and fix whatever is wrong.
+But please understand that if you disagree, you cannot use the issue tracker for submitting your patch, and that we thus cannot accept and integrate your contribution to the Cafu Engine.